C-Collapsar/TEST/README.md

 # TEST
-pratice useing GITHUB and PYTHON (personal)
+practice using GITHUB and PYTHON (personal)